raspishake/rsudp/docs/troubleshooting.rst

 Other issues
 *************************************************

-If you are having an issue other than the one described above, please post the issue you are having to our forum at https://community.raspberryshake.org.
+If you are having a technical support issue other than the one described above, please post the issue you are having to our forum at https://community.raspberryshake.org.
 We would be glad to help you solve your issue there.

 If it turns out that we cannot solve it without a bug fix in the code, please `submit a new issue <https://github.com/raspishake/rsudp/issues/new>`_.